The Domain Keys Identified Mail (DKIM) standard ensures outgoing emails for order notifications from the Brikl platform are sent from your domain.

 Enhance security for outgoing email (DKIM)

 Email spoofing is when the content of emails are changed to make the messages appear from someone or somewhere other than the actual source.
-Spoofing is an unauthorized usage of an email.
-To prevent, some email servers require DKIM to avoid email spoofing.
+To prevent this, some email servers require DKIM to avoid email spoofing.

 We will be using the DKIM from G Suite as an example.
 If you are using another provider, the steps might differ slightly.